kishlaychandan/FoodDeliveryApp/README.md

 # 🍽️ KC Restaurant

-**KC Restaurant** is a dynamic web application designed to provide users with an interactive and seamless experience for ordering food and tiffin services online.
+**KC Restaurant** is a web application designed to provide users with an interactive and seamless experience for ordering food and tiffin services online.
 The application features a modern design with engaging background animations, a chatbot for real-time assistance, and various other functionalities to enhance user experience.

 ![KC Restaurant](website.png)